 “Killing Rommel” is a historical fiction book by Steven Pressfield which takes place in the early 1940’s when General Erwin Rommel‘s (The Dessert Fox) troops were intent on capturing the Mid East oil fields in order to support Germany’s war machine in its attempt of world conquest.
-Stopping the Eight Army was an essential and significant part of the Allies’ counteroffensive plan.
+Stopping the Eighth Army was an essential and significant part of the Allies’ counteroffensive plan during World War II.

 - 293 pages